Hyperion64/web-monitor/README.md

 ### Features

-* Test using Xpath alongside opening tags for more robustness and specificty.
+* Test using Xpath alongside opening tags for more robustness and specificity.
 Xpath alone will never be sufficient for the functionality web-monitor aims to provide.

 * Add more messengers like email, telegram, etc..